marreddyrushieswar-dotcom/OS-Jackfruit/README.md

 ### Experiment 2 — CPU-bound vs I/O-bound
 `cpu_hog` and `io_pulse` at the same priority.
 The I/O-bound container blocked frequently on I/O, allowing the CPU-bound container to run during those periods.
 CFS boosted the I/O container's priority on wakeup, keeping its latency low despite sharing CPU.

+Demo screenshots are uploaded i the screenshots folder.